DavidTheArduinoFighter/StockMarket/README.md

 This project was created for friends and acquaintances who have basic Python knowledge but are not professional developers.
 Users can select stocks, ETFs, and a benchmark (e.g., S&P 500) through the UI, retrieve pre-stored stock data, and experiment with it.

 At the time of writing, I am a junior electrical engineer starting to explore this kind of programming.
 While I know the project could be improved, it's functional and provides the core capabilities I aimed for.
 Future updates will enhance usability and functionality.
+The project is designed to offer a flexible deployment option, allowing users to set up the UI locally or within a Docker container with minimal configuration.

 The project has been successfully tested on **Windows 10** and **11**, but there are issues with **Linux (Zorin OS)** due to an unsupported MariaDB library.